 ThinkMarkets do not charge customers any fees when making deposits and withdrawals from their trading accounts.
 Below is a list of deposit and withdrawal methods available with ThinkMarkets.
-Unfortunately, Paypal is not an option.
-It is also worth noting that payment methods are not available in certain countries.
+It is also worth noting that certain payment methods are not available in all countries.

 ThinkMarkets are regulated by multiple top-tier financial authorities around the world.
-In the United Kingdom, the broker is overseen by the Financial Conduct Authority (FCA) and required to segregate client funds, provide negative balance protection, and enforce close out margins.
+In the United Kingdom, TF Global Markets (UK) Limited is overseen by the Financial Conduct Authority (FCA) and is required to segregate client funds, provide negative balance protection, and enforce close-out margins.

 ThinkMarkets Australian brokerage services are located in Melbourne and regulated by the Australian Securities and Investments Commission (ASIC).
-As an ASIC regulated broker, Think Markets Au has to ensure clients’ funds are held in segregated accounts, yet investor balance protection or closeout margins are not a legal requirement.
+As an ASIC-regulated broker, TF Global Markets (Aust) Limited has to ensure clients’ funds are held in segregated accounts, yet investor balance protection or closeout margins are not a legal requirement.

-In addition to FCA and ASIC oversight, ThinkMarkets subsidiaries operating in South Africa and Bermuda and regulated by The Financial Sector Conduct Authority (FSCA) and The Bermuda Monetary Authority (BMA).
+In addition to FCA and ASIC oversight, ThinkMarkets subsidiaries operating in South Africa and Seychelles, these subsidiaries are regulated by The Financial Sector Conduct Authority (FSCA) and Financial Services Authority Seychelles (FSA)

-To manage the high risk of forex and CFD trading, customers can place stop loss and trailing stop orders, but order types are limited.
+To manage the high risk of forex and CFD trading, customers can place stop-loss orders, but order types are limited.
 While ThinkMarkets do not offer premium orders such as Guaranteed Stop-Loss Orders (GSLOs), the broker provides significant investor protection to all traders, regardless of jurisdiction.

 Although the broker’s UK subsidiary is required by law to provide up to £85,000 in investor insurance under The Financial Services Compensation Scheme (FSCS), the broker offers much more extensive investor protection to all clients, regardless of location or jurisdiction.
 If ThinkMarkets folds, all ThinkMarkets customers will have insurance up to $/£100,000,000.

-To meet ESMA requirements, FCA has some regulation which online brokers in the UK must follow.
-While ThinkMarkets offers the same Standard account and ThinkZero account with the same basic trading conditions to all clients, leverage and risk management varies.
+To meet ESMA requirements, FCA has some regulations that online brokers in the UK must follow.
+While ThinkMarkets offers the same Standard account and ThinkZero account with the same basic trading conditions to all clients, leverage and risk management vary.

 As professional traders have a greater understanding of leveraged trading and access to greater capital, trading conditions set by the regulator are more relaxed for traders who qualify.

-To qualify for a professional account, traders will need the following pass 2 of the following 3 criteria:
+To qualify as an Elective Professional trader for a professional account, traders will need to meet 2 of the following 3 criteria:

-The following leverage is available for Professional traders.
+The following leverage is the maximum available for Professional traders.

 Professional traders will lose negative balance protection and automotive close you when trading account equity falls below 50%.